JadeMin/mcods/README.md

 # MCods
-### Allows your friends to easily download the same mod files from your Minecraft server folder.
+### Allows your friends to easily download the same mod files from your Minecraft server.
 Still in development, so there may be bugs.